-As part of the reading capstone experience, candidates will complete a schoolwide action research project focused on literacy.
-The project will be presented as part of a University research symposium and will be shared with the candidate's school community.
+As part of the reading capstone experience, candidates will complete a schoolwide action research paper/project or thesis focused on literacy.
+The project will be presented as part of a University research symposium or other approved professional audience and will be shared with the candidate's school community.

-7. Transfer Credit and Credit by Examination
+6. Transfer Credit and Credit by Examination

 If you have successfully completed (grade of B or better) graduate courses at another accredited institution, you may apply for transfer credit for up to 9 credits in this program.
 If, upon faculty assessment, the courses are deemed essentially comparable to courses in this program, you will be awarded credit toward completion of your degree.
 All courses considered for transfer credit must meet the Graduate transfer credit policy requirements, including the six-year limit.
-Proficiency credit by examination is not an option in the Graduate Reading Program.
+Proficiency credit by examination is not an option in the Literacy Education Program.